sugatmahanti/CoreBond/readme.md

 In `linear interpolation, the error is proportional to the square of the distance between the data points`, so it is important that for the government bonds(one greater than corp and one lesser than corp bond) that are selected for the linear interpolation are nearest to the each corporate bond.

-~~`closestBonds`
-Created the function closestBonds that return BondHolder object.
-It followed same logic as CalSpreadBenchmark function specified above.
-The time complexity for it is O(n).~~

 I use the ClosestBonds method described above to get the best candidates for linear Interpolation , I use the formula for the same:
 ```